debitoor/node-debitoor/readme.md

 ```

 ## Getting Access ##
-In order to get access to the API you need to register an app with Debitoor ([contact us!](mailto:team@debitoor.com)).
-With that in place you need to run your users through an OAuth2 flow in order to obtain an access_token that you can use to interact with their data.
+In order to get access to the API you first need to [register an app](https://github.com/e-conomic/debitoor-api#registration).
+With that in place you need to run your users through an [OAuth2](https://github.com/e-conomic/debitoor-api/blob/master/pages/authentication.md) flow in order to obtain an `access_token` that you can use to interact with their data.

 ## API Documentation ##
-The Debitoor REST API documenation can be found here: https://api.debitoor.com/api
+The general Debitoor REST API documenation can be found here: https://github.com/e-conomic/debitoor-api